HopelessProgrammingInterns/pt-training/lists/README.md

 I can't get it to work D:
 =========================

-We have solutions in the `solution/` and a helpful channel on slack.
+We have solutions in the `solution/` directory and a helpful channel on slack.